johnmichaelkuczynski/MindProbe/replit.md

 # Overview

-Mind Reader is a cognitive/psychological/psychopathological profiler application that provides six distinct analysis modes: Cognitive (Short/Long), Psychological (Short/Long), and Psychopathological (Short/Long).
-The application functions as a pure passthrough system with no filtering or hardcoded logic, relaying user input directly to LLM services and returning unfiltered responses.
-Key features include user-selectable text chunking for documents over 300 words (testing threshold, normally 1000), simplified ZHI provider naming system (ZHI 1, ZHI 2, etc.), and download functionality for evaluations as TXT files.
+Mind Reader is a cognitive/psychological/psychopathological profiler application that provides six distinct analysis types: cognitive, comprehensive cognitive, psychological, comprehensive psychological, psychopathological, and comprehensive psychopathological.
+The application functions as a passthrough system that relays user input to LLM services and returns unfiltered responses for professional assessment purposes.

 # User Preferences